tempgenz/To-Do-List/README.md

 # To-Do-List
-my first project as a beginner just a To-Do-Listto add and manage tasks you can add tasks to the list view them if there are 1 or more remove them change there status to complete or pending or vise versa when you add a task its saved as pending by default coz obviously why would you add
+my first project as a beginner just a To-Do-List to add and manage tasks you can add tasks to the list view them if there are 1 or more remove them change there status to complete or pending or vise versa when you add a task its saved as pending by default coz obviously why would you add